History

 The report recommended setting up a project to deliver this programme of supported self-employment, to include support and training to develop all aspects of a business idea into a viable project, assistance with the start-up of the business and support after the start up.

 In turn this led to IWORK4ME being established and services going live in 2012.
-Our Business Mentoring service is based in Edinburgh and is accessed by people from all over Scotland.
+Our Business Mentoring service is accessed by people from all over Scotland.